Davi32ML/VSALip/README.md

 pip install -e .
 ```

-After completing these steps, the LDWLip environment is ready for data preprocessing, training, and evaluation.
+After completing these steps, the VSALip environment is ready for data preprocessing, training, and evaluation.

 ```